autodesk-platform-services/aps-revit.ifc.scheduler/DEPLOYMENT.md

 ### Azure

-Navigate to the `Configuration` page for each App Service, and set the application settings and connnection string required below.
+Navigate to the `Configuration` page for each App Service, and set the application settings and connection string required below.

 ### AWS